 - taking blood pressure medication

-- using steroids to reduce swelling and inflammation
+- using steroids such as prednisone (Rayos) to reduce swelling and inflammation

-- taking medicines to suppress your immune system such as prednisone, which reduces immune system damage to the kidneys
+- taking medicines to suppress your immune system such as cyclophosphamide or mycophenolate-mofetil (CellCept)

 Extensive kidney damage may require additional treatment.

-Dialysis is usually the first choice for treatment, but it will not work indefinitely.
+Dialysis is usually the first choice for treatment, but it won’t work indefinitely.
 Most dialysis patients will eventually need a transplant.
-However, it may take months or years before a transplant becomes available.
+However, it may take months or years before a donor organ becomes available.

 The outlook for people with lupus nephritis varies.
 Most people see only intermittent symptoms.
 Their kidney damage may be noticed only during urine tests.